GeoscienceAustralia/tcrm/_sources/docs/execution.rst.txt

  Running the model
 ===================

-The primary way to run TCRM is at the command line (A graphical interface is under development).
+The primary way to run TCRM is at the command line.
 Command line arguments are passed to the main ``tcrm.py`` script for defining the path to the configuration file, as well as enabling verbose output and/or debugging.

 Command line arguments
 ======================